Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 * The throughput "saturates" at around `burst_cnt` = 64.

 ## Conclusions

 The AI Engine API is intended to improve productivity by increasing the level of abstraction relative to the low-level intrinsics.
 ![Fig. 6](./images/api_vs_lli_table.PNG "API vs LLI Table") We recommend using the AI Engine API and only low-level intrinsics to achieve more performance to meet target specifications.

-Throughput may be improved using the following techniques:
+You can improve throughput using the following techniques:

 * Reduce function call overhead by processing as many samples within the function as possible.
 * For floating-point accumulation, use two accumulators with low-level intrinsics.